bitcoinpup/Peritas/Peritas White Paper.md

 Peritas provides users with a simple, guided process for creating a secure multi-sig wallet:

+- **Initial Keypair Generation:** Upon initial app startup, Peritas automatically generates a base Bitcoin keypair (Base Key) for the user.
+This Base Key will be foundational for creating recovery and multi-sig configurations.
-- Users begin by selecting the option to create a new "vault" (multi-signature wallet).
-The default configuration is a 2/3 multi-sig setup, although users can access advanced settings to adjust the number of signatories and the threshold required for authorizing transactions.
+- **Vault Founders** (Founders) begin by opting to create a new "vault" (multi-signature wallet).
+The default configuration is a 2/3 multi-sig setup, although Founders can access advanced settings to adjust the number of signatories and the threshold required for authorizing transactions.
-- The application generates a new Bitcoin key, securely encrypting it on the user’s device as a software key.
+- The application will derive a new private key (Vault Key) from the Base Key for use in the new multi-sig vault.
+Vault Keys may be derived from the Base Key using BIP-85 child seeds, alternate accounts or derivation paths, or the use of passphrases (exact method TBD).
+All data required for regeneration of Vault Keys is securely stored in encrypted app data.
-- It is important to tailor multi-sig setups to the user’s situation, skill level, and the size of their holdings.
-For smaller amounts (e.g., 100,000 sats), a **2/3 service-based multi-sig** involving keys held on the user’s phone, a spouse’s or trusted contact's device, and the exchange where one purchases Bitcoin or a vetted third-party key holder may be appropriate, providing a balance of convenience and security.
-For larger holdings, users may opt for a more secure configuration with a higher number of signatories and a higher threshold for transaction authorization to enhance protection and mitigate risks.
+- It is important to tailor multi-sig setups to the Founder’s situation, skill level, and the size of their holdings.
+For smaller amounts (e.g., 100,000 sats), a **2/3 service-based multi-sig** involving keys held on the Founder’s phone, a spouse’s or trusted contact's device, a participating exchange where the Founder purchases Bitcoin, or a vetted third-party key holder may be appropriate, providing a balance of convenience and security.
+For larger holdings, Founders may opt for a more secure configuration with a higher number of signatories and a higher threshold for transaction authorization to enhance fault-tolerance and mitigate risks.

-### 2.2 Integration with Trusted Contacts
+### 2.2 Integration with Trusted Contacts (Keyholders)

+- Founders are prompted to select a Keyholder, a trusted contact who will generate a Social Recovery Key.
+- Following initial app startup, Keyholders will select an option to "Become a Keyholder".
+This selection prompts Peritas to generate a Social Recovery Key using a process identical to the creation of Vault Keys (outlined in 2.1).
-- Users are prompted to select a trusted contact who can generate a "Social Recovery Key."
-The public key from this newly generated keypair, created through a simple option on the app’s welcome page, is shared back with the user for use in the configuration of their multi-sig vault.
+- The public key from this newly generated Social Recovery Key, (created through a simple option on the app’s welcome page), is shared back to the Vault Founder for use in the configuration of their multi-sig vault.
-- An "affiliate + key assistance" system may also be used, where the additional key could be managed by the person who onboarded the user (e.g., a mentor or trusted friend), reinforcing usability and trust.
+- An "affiliate + key assistance" system could also be used, where a Social Recovery Key could be managed by the person who onboarded the user (e.g., a mentor), who, assuming a trusted relationship between parties, could assist the Founder through the vault creation and management process as needed.

 ### 2.3 Third-Party Collaborative Custody

-- Peritas offers flexibility for the third key in the multi-sig setup.
-While users can choose to partner with an exchange, they may also select a vetted partner of their choice.
-Peritas will build partnerships with respected Bitcoin support and mentorship services that offer third-party key custody as a service.
-These vetted partners may charge a fee for advanced support or assistance if required.
-- Alternatively, if the user prefers, they can choose another trusted contact to create a second Social Recovery Key, allowing for a more private Vault configuration.
+- Third-Party Integration and Support: Peritas envisions integration of its vault creation process with vetted exchanges or respected Bitcoin support and mentorship services.
+These Third-Party Keyholders providers can offer higher levels of technical support and guidance to Founders, though such support may come at the expense of privacy.
+- Flexibility: Peritas provides a flexible setup for multi-sig vaults.
+Founders may choose to forgo third-party key involvement entirely, opting instead to include additional Keyholders, as referenced in 2.2, for a more private configuration.

 ### 2.4 Vault Creation and Management

-- With the user’s "Alice", trusted contact’s "Bob", and third-party public keys "Charlie" in place, Peritas creates a multi-signature vault and shares descriptor files securely with the trusted contact and the exchange.
+- With the Founder’s "Alice", Keyholder's "Bob", and any Third-Party Keyholder's "Charlie" public keys in place, Peritas creates a multi-signature vault and shares descriptor files securely with all participating parties.
-- The app houses configuration files for each multi-sig wallet and enforces security by **rejecting any attempt to add additional keys from the same multi-sig setup**, ensuring that a quorum of keys cannot be consolidated on a single device.
+- The app houses configuration files for each multi-sig vault and enforces security by **rejecting any attempt to add additional keys from the same multi-sig setup**, ensuring that a quorum of keys cannot be consolidated on a single device.

 ### 2.5 Encrypted Cloud Backup

-- To enhance redundancy, Peritas offers users the option to encrypt and store their key material in their preferred cloud service (e.g., iCloud, Google Drive).
-This approach leverages familiar systems providing a seamless way for users to store recovery keys.
-- This minimizes the risk of loss of key material in the event of device loss or app data deletion.
+- To enhance redundancy, Peritas offers users the option to encrypt and store their keys and vault configuration files with their preferred cloud service (e.g., iCloud, Google Drive).
+This approach leverages familiar systems providing a seamless way for users to store recovery keys, minimizing the risk of loss of key material in the event of device loss or app data deletion.

 ## **3. Technical Implementation**